ThalesGroup/cva6-softcore-contest/README.md

 $ git --recursive clone https://github.com/ThalesGroup/cva6-softcore-contest.git
 ```

-> As of Nov.
-12<sup>th</sup>, 2020, we are working hard to solve an alleged performance regression of CVA6 vs. an older versions.
+> As of October 12th, 2020, we are working hard to solve an alleged performance regression of CVA6 vs. an older versions.
 You'll be updated when it's solved.

  CoreMark application has been customized for the contest, for using CoreMark application, run: